Confined Space Hazard Assessment Checklist [FREE PDF]

 PPE & Equipment Verification

-Confirm all required personal protective equipment and detection/communication equipment is available, inspected, and assigned.
+Ensure all required personal protective equipment and entry equipment is present, inspected, and in serviceable condition.

-• Have all atmospheric monitoring instruments been calibrated within the manufacturer's recommended interval and bump-tested today?
+• Have all gas detection instruments been calibrated within the manufacturer-specified interval and bump-tested today?

 Related Confined Space Safety Checklists